Scarface: The World Is Yours: Plot

-At his mansion, Sosa is hosting a meeting with Sheffield and Gomez in which they are discussing how best to get rid of Tony.
-From outside, they hear an explosion, as Tony attacks the house.
+At his mansion, Sosa is hosting a meeting with Sheffield and Gomez to discuss how to best get rid of Tony.
+From outside, they hear an explosion as Tony attacks the mansion.
 Fighting his way through the grounds, he kills both Sheffield and Gomez before confronting Sosa himself.
-An argument ensues when Sosa tells Tony that he warned him not to betray him and that Tony did since he refused to assassinate a journalist for Sosa because there were children in the journalist's car.
-Tony grows appalled when Sosa claims that in their business, sometimes children have to die, which the former angrily dismisses; Sosa then attempts to kill Tony, but ultimately Tony emerges victorious as he shoots Sosa multiple times, killing him and finally exacting his revenge on Sosa.

-As he leaves the mansion, carrying Sosa's head, Tony finds one of the henchmen who is still alive.
-The survivor begs for his life, and Tony offers him a job.
+An argument ensues when Sosa tells Tony that he warned him not to betray him and that Tony did by refusing to assassinate a journalist for Sosa because there were children in the journalist's car.
+Tony grows appalled when Sosa claims that, in their business, child deaths are inevitable, and kills him in a shootout.
+As he leaves the mansion grounds, Tony finds one of Sosa's henchmen who survived the onslaught; the survivor begs for his life, and Tony offers him a job.
 The game ends with the henchman working as Tony's butler, as he and Venus watch television in a Jacuzzi.
 Feeling good about his life, Tony declares he finally has what he always felt was coming to him: "the world".